|Botanical Name:||Prunus cerasus|

 Varieties used for comparison: 'Carmine Jewel' and 'Juliet'

-Summary: The plant growth habit of 'Porthos' is semi-upright whereas that of 'Carmine Jewel' is spreading and that of 'Juliet' is drooping.
-The leaf blade of 'Porthos' is shorter than that of 'Juliet'.
-The nectaries of 'Porthos' are greenish yellow and positioned both at the base of the leaf blade and on petiole whereas those of the reference varieties are orange yellow and predominantly at the base of the leaf blade.
-The fruit of 'Porthos' is large whereas it is small for 'Carmine Jewel' and medium sized for 'Juliet'.
-The shape of the fruit of 'Porthos' in ventral view is oblate whereas it is circular for 'Carmine Jewel' and reniform for 'Juliet'.
-The fruit skin of 'Porthos' is medium red whereas it is blackish on 'Carmine Jewel' and dark red on 'Juliet'.
-The shape of the stone of 'Porthos' in ventral view is circular whereas it is broad elliptic for the reference varieties.
-'Porthos' begins ripening mid-season whereas 'Carmine Jewel' begins ripening very early.
+Summary: The plant growth habit of 'd'Artagnan' is drooping whereas that of 'Carmine Jewel' is spreading.
+The leaf blade of 'd'Artagnan' is shorter and narrower than that of 'Juliet'.
+The nectaries of 'd'Artagnan' are greenish yellow and positioned both at the base of the leaf blade and on petiole whereas those of the reference varieties are orange yellow and predominantly at the base of the leaf blade.
+The fruit of 'd'Artagnan' is small whereas it is medium sized for 'Juliet'.
+The shape of the fruit of 'd'Artagnan' in ventral view is circular whereas it is reniform for 'Juliet'.
+The fruit skin of 'd'Artagnan' is dark red whereas it is blackish on 'Carmine Jewel'.
+The shape of the stone of 'd'Artagnan' in ventral view is circular whereas it is broad elliptic for the reference varieties.
+'D'Artagnan' begins ripening mid-season whereas 'Carmine Jewel' begins ripening very early.
 'D'Artagnan' has a stronger tendency for suckering than the reference varieties, producing a hedge with many flexible thin shoots.

-PLANT: semi upright habit, grown on own roots, weak vigour, medium branching, buds distributed along entire branch, begins flowering and fruit ripening mid-season
+PLANT: drooping habit, grown on own roots, weak vigour, weak to medium branching, buds distributed along entire branch, begins flowering and fruit ripening mid-season

-ONE-YEAR-OLD SHOOT: normal internode length, medium to many of lenticels
+ONE-YEAR-OLD SHOOT: normal internode length, few to medium number of lenticels

-LEAF: medium length to width ratio, medium to dark green on upper side, medium glossiness on upper side
+LEAF: medium length to width ratio, medium to dark green on upper side, strong glossiness on upper side

 PETIOLE: weak anthocyanin colouration on upper side, medium length of blade to length of petiole ratio

-NECTARIES: positioned both at base of leaf blade and on petiole, greenish yellow
+NECTARIES: present, positioned both at base of leaf blade and on petiole, greenish yellow

 FLOWER: irregular arrangement

-FRUIT: large, oblate shape in ventral view, depressed at pistil end
+FRUIT: small, circular shape in ventral view, depressed at pistil end

-FRUIT STALK: medium to thick, anthocyanin colouration present, abscission layer present between stalk and fruit
+FRUIT STALK: medium thickness, anthocyanin colouration present, abscission layer present between stalk and fruit

-FRUIT FLESH: dark red, medium firmness, low acidity, medium sweetness, medium juiciness
+FRUIT FLESH: dark red, medium firmness, medium acidity, low to medium sweetness, medium juiciness

 FRUIT JUICE: medium red